-This is the most frequently used glass and it is supplied in a range of thickness from 2 to 15mm, with 4mm being the most common.
-Float glass above 8mm thick is often referred to as plate glass and is usually used for fixed shop-front windows.
-Thicker sizes can provide some increase in resistance to breakage, but that depends on the size of the glazed pane and its arrangement.
+This is the most frequently used glass and is supplied in a range of thicknesses from 2 to 15mm, with 4mm being the most common.
+Float glass above 8mm thick is often referred to as plate glass and is usually used for fixed shopfront windows.
+Thicker sizes can provide some increase in resistance to breakage, however that is normally based on the size of the glazed pane and its arrangement.